Resisting arrest: United States

 The courts in the United States regard resisting arrest as a separate charge or crime in addition to other alleged crimes committed by the arrested person.
 It is possible to be charged, tried and convicted on this charge alone, without any underlying cause for the original decision to arrest or even if the original arrest was clearly illegal.
-Accordingly, it is never advisable to resist even an unlawful arrest as it will likely result in the use of force by the arresting officer and the addition of the charge of resisting.
-In most states, see below, resisting arrest is a misdemeanor which can result in jail time.
+Accordingly, it is never advisable to resist even an unlawful arrest as it will likely result in the use of force by the arresting officer, as well as the addition of the charge of resisting.
+In most states, resisting arrest is a misdemeanor which can result in jail time.

 Alabama

-A person would commit the crime of resisting arrest if they were to intentionally prevent or attempt to prevent a peace officer from affecting a lawful arrest of their-self or of another person.

-(b) Resisting arrest is a Class B misdemeanor.
+Resisting arrest is a Class B misdemeanor in Alabama.

-(Acts 1977, No. 607, p.
-812, §4625.)